gtk7032/pglineage/README.md

 1. Verify that a data flow diagram has been generated in the output folder.

     A file name with "tlv" indicates the table level, while "clv" indicates the column level.

+## Notice
+Some grammars, such as UPSERT, are not supported at this time.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)